unahouExosite/docs/portals/README.md

 `GET /api/portals/v1/portal/`

-Get a array of portals for the specified user on the domain specified in the URL of the request.
+Get an array of portals for the specified user on the domain specified in the URL of the request.

+##### Permissions

+* User must have authenticated in the domain.

 ##### Request

-Request body is empty.
+* Request body is empty.
 The domain name in the HTTP request is used to indicate which domain’s portals should be listed.
+* Requires authentication.

 ##### Response

-On success, HTTP status is 200 and HTTP response body is a JSON array of portal objects.
+* `200 OK`: Returned if the caller user has permission to list portal, and along with a JSON array of portal objects.
 Portal objects contain the following keys:
     * `"name"` - Portal name
     * `"domain"` - Portal domain
     * `"key"` - Portal CIK (returned only if user has "owner" or "manager" level access to the portal)
     * `"rid"` - Portal resource ID
     * `"role"` - User’s role for this portal.
 Possible values are:
         * `"owner"` - user is the portal’s direct owner
         * `"manager"` - user has manager access to the portal.
 This role grants the same rights as owner.
 A role of `"manager"` indicates the portal is not a child client of this user in the One Platform hierarchy.
 Once you have a key to the portal the distinction is not important to the API, though.

-On failure, response has a HTTP status code of 400 or greater.
+* `403 Forbidden`: Returned if the caller user is not authenticated.

 ##### Example